Mr Floppy: History

 In early 1992, Blake quit the band, who decided to continue as a two-piece.
 Later in 1992, Mr Floppy issued a seven-track album, Gratuitous.
 In April, that year the group supported a gig by pub rockers, v.
 Spy v.
 Spy and Canadian folk-rockers, Crash Test Dummies.
 This turned out to be their last release on Waterfront – they left the label shortly after and got a distribution deal with Mushroom Distribution Services.
 The band also headlined a show at the Lansdowne in Sydney on 29 April, from which three songs would be included on their next album.

 In July 1993, the band released their third and final album, The Unbearable Lightness of Being a Dickhead, which included two cover versions of Kate Bush's "Wuthering Heights".
 The track "Boring Fart" from this album was used by Silverchair to open up their first tours in the mid-1990s.

 The band split up in 1994.
 Some of their final performances took place between 4 and 7 March of that year at Club O in Perth.
 Johnson formed a new band called Poontang* that year, reusing the old Mr Floppy PO Box.
 They played 24 concerts and released one album in October 1998 before disbanding.
+Aylward currently performs in the band Snake Powder.

 In November 2008, The Dwarf website's Matt James reviewed an EP by Melbourne band Root!, Get Up Yourself (August 2008), and noted the influence of Mr Floppy on TISM and Root!: "[w]hatever this kind of music is – I'm gonna go with pop-schlock for now–is very much the wry Melbourne type that seems to have evolved from the oval ball park of Mr Floppy (punk rock), to TISM (dance punk), through to the 5-piece of Root! (roots punk?)".

 Most of the songs pre-1992 were written by Aylward and Johnson.
 The album The Unbearable Lightness of Being a Dickhead credits all songs to Johnson except "Get a Dog Up Ya", written by Aylward and Johnson, and "Birdie Num Num", written by Johnson and Blake.
 "Birdie Num Num" is first known to have been performed in late 1991 in Sydney.